RhetTbull/osxphotos/README.md

                                   order: 1. last opened library, 2. system library, 3. ~/Pictures/Photos
                                   Library.photoslibrary
-  --keyword TEXT                  Search for keyword(s).
+  --keyword KEYWORD               Search for keyword(s).
-  --person TEXT                   Search for person(s).
+  --person PERSON                 Search for person(s).
-  --album TEXT                    Search for album(s).
+  --album ALBUM                   Search for album(s).
-  --uuid TEXT                     Search for UUID(s).
+  --uuid UUID                     Search for UUID(s).
-  --title TEXT                    Search for TEXT in title of photo.
+  --title TITLE                   Search for TITLE in title of photo.
   --no-title                      Search for photos with no title.
-  --description TEXT              Search for TEXT in description of photo.
+  --description DESC              Search for DESC in description of photo.
   --no-description                Search for photos with no description.
-  --uti TEXT                      Search for photos whose uniform type
+  --uti UTI                       Search for photos whose uniform type
-                                  identifier (UTI) matches TEXT -i, --ignore-case               Case insensitive search for title or description.
+                                  identifier (UTI) matches UTI -i, --ignore-case               Case insensitive search for title or description.
 Does not apply to keyword,
                                   person, or album.